CZ-NIC/dns-collector/README.md

 the first part of our DNS traffic analysis pipeline.

 Released under [GNU GPL v3](https://www.gnu.org/licenses/) (see `LICENSE`).
+See also the public release [blog post]( http://en.blog.nic.cz/2018/06/22/dns-traffic-collector/‎).
 Contact Tomáš Gavenčiak (gavento@ucw.cz) with any questions.

 ## Features